Chris Hardwick and Lydia Hearst Welcome First Child

 Oscars 2022: Who Will Host?

 Chris Hardwick and Lydia Hearst's baby has arrived!
-The 50-year-old The Talking Dead host and the 37-year-old actress have welcomed their first child together, a baby girl they've named Dimitry.
+The 50-year-old The Talking Dead host and the 37-year-old actress have welcomed their first child together, a baby girl they've named Dimity.

 The couple announced the happy news on Instagram.
 Hearst shared that their baby was born on Jan.
 29 and shared a picture from the hospital.